InflixOP/Heart-disease-predictor/Readme.md

 ## Conclusion

 This project demonstrates the application of machine learning techniques in healthcare for predicting heart disease risk based on patient attributes.
 By leveraging a comprehensive dataset and following a systematic modelling framework, it provides insights into the factors influencing heart health and facilitates informed decision-making in clinical settings.

+##### NOTE: Do not completely rely on this model for predicting if you have heart disease or not